jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Backporting announcement email - [generate-backporting-announcement script](https://github.com/jenkins-infra/backend-commit-history-parser/blob/master/bin/generate-backporting-announcement)

 - [ ] Update jira labels for [lts-candidate issues](https://issues.jenkins.io/issues/?filter=12146), either add `2.277.2-fixed` and remove `lts-candidate` or add `2.277.2-rejected`, and retain `lts-candidate`

+- [ ] Read over [open security PRs](https://github.com/jenkinsci/jenkins/pulls?q=is%3Apr+is%3Aopen+label%3Ainto-lts), created by dependabot and renovate, if there are any.
+In case of an open PR, consider it for backporting, if the dependency update has been verified working in a prior weekly release.

 - [ ] Backport changes, create a local branch in jenkinsci/jenkins, run the [list-issue-commits script](https://github.com/jenkins-infra/backend-commit-history-parser/blob/master/bin/list-issue-commits) to locate commits via jira ID, some manual work is required to locate them if the issue ID wasn't present at merge time, backport with `git cherry-pick -x $commit`